 A pillbox located just on the outskirts of a Fort, it shows damage, probably caused by American tank fire during the battle to take the stronghold. (#P25)

 This French 2 1/2 ton truck burned when its cargo of 800 gallons of gasoline exploded. (#P29)

 At 1300 hours, after three days of battle, this town was finally retaken.
-Yanks surrounded the Germans after losing the town during initial German counter attack.
-The patrol is about to enter the the church to examine the belfry and cellar where snipers are still believed to be hiding.
-American prisoners where held here. (#P33)
+Yanks surrounded the Germans after losing the town during the initial German counter-attack.
+The patrol is about to enter the church to examine the belfry and cellar where snipers are still believed to be hiding.
+American prisoners were held here. (#P33)